-If you haven’t been working very long, start your resume with education listing the most recent degree or certificate first.
-Include your GPA, (if it’s worth noting), and if you graduated with honors.
+If it is your first job or if you have not been working very long, start your resume with your education listing the most recent degree or certificate first.
+Include your GPA, (if it’s worth noting, 3.0 or higher), and if you graduated with any honors or awards.
 It is not common or necessary to include high school but if you choose to, absolutely do not include years attended or your graduation year.

 This section should include computer skills, as well as, dictation skills, languages, exceptional writing skills, public speaking skills and any other skills worthy of noting.

 Be sure to provide all job duties and details without going overboard with minor details.
 Your experience should be concise but informative.
 The amount of information you include for each job should directly relate to how long you were employed.
-Be sure to brag a bit about your skills, your accomplishments and other pertinent information that may impress a perspective employer.
+Be sure to highlight your skills, your accomplishments and other pertinent information that may impress a perspective employer.

-Creating an impressive resume is excellent while lying on your resume is not.
+Creating an impressive resume is what you strive for, fabricating one is not.
 Be sure that information such as schooling, degrees, dates of employment, titles, etc., is accurate and verifiable information.
 First, you are who you are and your experience is what it is.
-Don’t try to make yourself something that you’re not.
-Also, most organizations conduct background checks and being caught in a lie can ruin not only your chances of getting that particular job but future jobs as well.
+Don’t try to make your resume sound too out of character.
+Most organizations conduct background checks and being caught in a lie can ruin not only your chances of getting that particular job, but future jobs as well.
 Word spreads so you want to be sure the “word” on you is always good.